djiby26/order_frontend_mentor/README.md

 ### Useful resources

-- [MDN Web Docs](https://developer.mozilla.org) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.
+- [MDN Web Docs](https://developer.mozilla.org) - I really liked this pattern and will use it going forward.

 ## Author